 - Submit an online Mentoring Plan specific to the MRDA applicant;

 - Upload a letter of support through the online submission interface;

 - Assist the applicant with the preparation of an initial Individual Development Plan.

 If the MRDA is awarded, the Sponsoring Mentor will:

 - Complete an online survey detailing their position and experience;

 - Assure the conditions of the submitted Mentoring Plan are met;

 - Provide periodic online assessments of the MRDA recipient and their relationship with the mentor;

-- Participate in your mentee’s Mentoring and Advisory Council (MAC) session and agree to act as a reviewer for a future MAC session.
+- Participate in their mentee’s Mentoring and Advisory Council (MAC) session and agree to act as a reviewer for a future MAC session.

 MRDAs are designed to support activities associated with writing and submitting highly competitive clinical and translational research grants.
-MRDAs are NOT intended to support research activities such as the purchase of supplies, enrollment of subjects, or prospective data acquisition.
+MRDAs are NOT intended to support new research activities such as the enrollment of subjects or prospective data acquisition.
 In particular, the MRDA program was designed to help clinicians and other junior faculty burdened by non-research duties to focus their efforts on preparing highly competitive grant submissions to support their research.